-The key objective of this programme is to ensure that you are able to use analytical and research techniques in order to evaluate and go on to influence the effectiveness, efficiency and equity of health policies and healthcare systems.
+The key objective of this programme is to ensure that you are able to evaluate and go on to influence the effectiveness, efficiency and fairness of health policies and healthcare systems.

 The placement year taken at the end of Year 2 provides the opportunity to apply these skills and reasoning abilities to real-life health policy, management and research problems.

 During this healthcare management degree you will consider questions such as:

 • How can we lead and manage innovation and change in healthcare settings?

 • How can healthcare be made safer and more efficient?

 • How does research inform healthcare policy development?